 A NOTE ON THE PHOTOS:

-The two pictures on this page, along with the Ernest Hemingway, Charles Lindbergh, and Jim Morrison photos, are the only photos in the 101Bananas Graveyard not taken by the staff or management.
-We recently received an anonymous phone call stating our website was being monitored and inquiring as to whether we would be interested in photos of Fox Mulder's gravesite.
+The two pictures on this page, and the Ernest Hemingway, Charles Lindbergh, and Jim Morrison photos, are the only photos in the 101Bananas Graveyard not taken by the staff photographer of 101Bananas.com.
+We recently received an anonymous phone call notifying us that our website was being monitored and inquiring as to whether we would be interested in photos of Fox Mulder’s gravesite.
 We were.
 We were directed to wait outside a certain bar in Washington D.C.
 A man in a dark overcoat approached us and handed us an envelope containing the two photos on this page.
 He stated they were only available in black and white, and the vignetting was due to the use of a tiny pinhole camera mounted on his tie.
 He stated that he took the photo of Agent Scully and A.D.
-Skinner first, and so as not to cause a scene, waited until they left, then placed the holy magic banana and took the closeup of Mulder's grave marker.
-He declined to identify the cemetery and refused to offer any personal identification or give us his name, but it was noted he chain-smoked cigarettes during our meeting.
+Skinner first, and so as not to cause a scene, waited until they left, then placed the holy magic banana and took the closeup of Mulder’s grave marker.
+He declined to identify the cemetery and refused to offer any personal identification or give us his name, but it was noted that he chain-smoked cigarettes during our meeting.
 He left quickly in a dark sedan with tinted windows and diplomatic license plates.